grfiv/healthcare_twitter_analysis/README.md

 This is version 0.2.
 - Batch processing has been added.
 - POST processing is recommended by Twitter but I don't currently see the need.
-- If anyone want me to parse out place names, send me a python list
+- If anyone wants me to parse out place names, send me a python list
   `place_names = ["Boston","Hong Kong", ...]`
   Don't include junk like DE for Delaware or IN for Indiana